zhao1701/extending-deep-ER/readme.md

 <p align='center'><img src="imgs/equation-1.png" height='100px'></p>

-where _df(w)_ is the number of tuples in which token $w$ is present in any attribute, and $\alpha$ is a smoothing hyperparameter that evens out the magnitude of the downweighting.
+where _df(w)_ is the number of tuples in which token _w_ is present in any attribute, and _α_ is a smoothing hyperparameter that evens out the magnitude of the downweighting.

-For $l = 1, 2, ..., L$, let $w_l \in A$ be a token of attribute $A$, and $v_l$ be the word embedding of $w_l$.
-Then $v$, the attribute embedding of $A$ is:
+For _l = 1, 2, ..., L_, let _w<sub>l</sub> ∈ A_ be a token of attribute _A_, and _v<sub>l</sub>_ be the word embedding of _w<sub>l</sub>_.
+Then _v_, the attribute embedding of _A_ is:

 <p align='center'><img src="imgs/equation-2.png" height='100px'></p>

-Given an attribute, we calculate $idf$ weights for each token present, then normalize the weights so they all sum to $1$.
+Given an attribute, we calculate _idf_ weights for each token present, then normalize the weights so they all sum to _1_.
 The embedding for the attribute is essentially a weighted average of word embeddings with inverse document frequencies as coefficients.

 ###### Compound Compositions

-As previously mentioned, depending on the datasets involved, attribute embeddings derived from an averaging composition may perform better than those from an LSTM composition, and vice versa \cite{ebraheem-deep-er}.
+As previously mentioned, depending on the datasets involved, attribute embeddings derived from an averaging composition may perform better than those from an LSTM composition, and vice versa [5].
 Those using DeepER would need to perform tests on their own data to determine which compositional approach is optimal.
 A natural next step for DeepER is to support both composition methods simultaneously to obviate the need to choose between averaging and LSTM's.

 That is, given a pair of attributes, we can generate an average-based embedding for both as well as an LSTM-based embedding for both, a compound composition resulting in two similarity measures calculated per attribute pair.
 This can be further extended to include IDF-based embeddings, which would result in 3 similarity measures per attribute pair.